Factbox: Releases of oil from U.S. emergency reserve

-Tension over Western sanctions on Iran has helped drive Brent oil prices to a three month high above $116 a barrel.
-Expectations for lower North Sea oil output and a drop in U.S. commercial reserves also raised prices.
+Last summer, as violence in Libya slashed oil deliveries to consuming countries, the United States released 30 million barrels of crude from the SPR as part of a plan by the International Energy Agency to coordinate the release of 60 million barrels of oil from its member countries.

-Earlier this year with Brent above $120 a barrel, the White House considered plans to tap reserves but talks calmed down as prices slipped.
-Then, the United States and other leading economies signaled their readiness in May at a G8 meeting to tap reserves if tough sanctions on Iran threatened to strain supplies.
+This year, tension over Western sanctions on Iran has again helped drive crude well above $100 a barrel, and gasoline prices near $4 a gallon.
+Treasury Secretary Timothy Geithner said Friday that the United States is considering a release from the SPR, acknowledging supply disruptions from Iran could harm the global economy.
+The White House declined to comment on any specific talks.

-The U.S. Strategic Petroleum Reserve was initially meant to be used only during a severe supply disruption.
-Congress recently modified the law governing the reserve so it could also be used if a disruption caused a major rise in petroleum prices that threatened the U.S. economy.
+The stockpile was initially designed to be used only during a severe supply disruption.
+But Congress recently modified the law governing the reserve so it could also be used if a disruption caused a major rise in petroleum prices that threatened the U.S. economy.

-Congress created the SPR after the 1973-74 Arab oil embargo.
+The SPR, the world's largest emergency oil stockpile, was created by Congress after the 1973-74 Arab oil embargo.
 It holds up to 727 million barrels of crude oil in underground salt caverns at four sites along the Texas and Louisiana coast.

 OIL SALES: